-I did the drive last year but dug in for many enjoyable weeks of work and play.
+I did the drive from Chiang Mai to Pai last year but dug in there for many enjoyable weeks of work and play.
 The mission of this two-day trip was simply to soak up the Zen that only turning a motorbike throttle through a sharp turn can provide.

 One of the 762 twists and turns on the road between Chiang Mai and Pai was particularly fateful for me.
 As I rounded the turn, a minibus was approaching from the other direction.
 No big deal: I passed dozens of them along the drive.

 But on this particular turn, as I tapped the brake just to tighten the corner, I felt my back tire slip and give a bit on the slick blacktop.
 The road had recently been refinished and was as shiny as Greek marble.
 At that instant, only visible to those on the Fourth Plateau who survived 15 shots of espresso, or perhaps a Sadhu, a complex formula flashed and flickered in the air above my head.

 Numerous variables were instantaneously calculated by the laws of physics: the thickness of my brake disc down to microns, the temperature of the road surface, the stickiness of my worn tires, the trajectory and speed of both me and the minibus, my body weight, how much I was leaning, and so forth.
 Parameters flickered, God worked the numbers, and my tire held.
 Had it not, I would have gotten a firsthand look at the sizable insects collected on a minibus grill in Thailand.

 I’ve yet to pay my penance in skin to a Thai highway, but chalk up another point in the close-call bracket.